The Ślązak Family

 6 audios

-“To all of us, Stefcia was the youngest child”.
-The story of the Ślązak family
+“To all of us, Stefcia was the youngest child” - the story of the Ślązak family.

-The help for Jewish children
+Help for Jewish children

-Dangerous situation – neighbors’ denunciation
+A dangerous situation – a neighbor's denunciation

-After a short time, the house superintendent named Wiatrak informed on an unregistered child of probably Jewish origin that was living in the house.Luckily, the case was hushed up thanks to the help of a friend “blue” policeman from the nearby police station.
+After a short time, the building superintendent, Wiatrak, informed on an unregistered child, probably of Jewish origin, that was living in the building.
+Luckily, the case was hushed up thanks to the help of a friendly “blue” policeman from the nearby police station.
 Still, Agnieszka Ślązak had to pay a visit to the station to make a statement.

 “My parents were very sensitive to human misery”.

-Danuta Gałkowa’s activities in the Underground
+Second Lieutenant Danuta Gałkowa’s activities in the Underground

 When the Warsaw Uprising (1944) broke out, Józef Ślązak was deported to the concentration camp in Flossenbürg, where he died at the end of 1944.

-Giza Alterwajn, treated like their own child, remained under protection of the Ślązak family until 1945, when Agnieszka Ślązak finally managed to find her cousins.
+Giza Alterwajn, treated like their own child, remained under the protection of the Ślązak family until 1945, when Agnieszka Ślązak finally managed to find her cousins.

-Stefcia and her cousins moved to Łódź and later departed for Uruguay to her family, where she settled permanently.The contact with the Ślązak family was broken.For many years Giza's protectors at the time of the occupation were unaware of her whereabouts.It was as late as in 2009 when Danuta Gałkowa got a phone call from Giza.
+Stefcia and her cousins moved to Łódź and later departed for Uruguay to her family.
+There, she settled permanently.
+Contact with the Ślązak family was broken.
+For many years, Giza's protectors, during the time of the occupation, were unaware of her whereabouts.
+It was as late as in 2009 when Danuta Gałkowa received a phone call from Giza.
 Shortly after, Giza and her family visited Poland.
-The moment of Giza's welcome by Danuta at Warsaw Chopin Airport after 64 years of separation was captured in the symbolic photo.
+The moment of Giza's welcome by Danuta, at Warsaw Chopin Airport, after 64 years of separation ,was captured in an iconic photograph.

-On June 1, 2010, the Yad Vashem Institute in Jerusalem honoured Danuta Gałkowa and her parents Józef and Agnieszka Ślązak (posthumously) with the title of Righteous Among the Nations.
+On 1st June 2010, the Yad Vashem Institute in Jerusalem honoured Danuta Gałkowa and her parents Józef and Agnieszka Ślązak (posthumously) with the title of Righteous Among the Nations.

 Other Stories of Rescue in the Area